Beryllium nitride: Uses

 It is used in refractory ceramics as well as in nuclear reactors.

-It is used to produce radioactive carbon-14 for tracer applications by the ^{14}_{7}N + n → ^{14}_{6}C + p reaction.
-It is favoured due to its stability, high nitrogen content (50%), and the very low capture cross section of beryllium for neutrons.
+It is used to produce radioactive carbon-14 for tracer applications by the + + reaction.
+It is favored due to its stability, high nitrogen content (50%), and the very low capture cross section of beryllium for neutrons.

 Reactions

 Beryllium nitride reacts with mineral acids producing ammonia and the corresponding salts of the acids: